-Increase the number of child care settings adopting nutritional guidelines Focus on prevention and early intervention, including increasing the number of child care settings adopting nutritional guidelines and expansion of the Welborn Baptist Foundation HEROES program, (Healthy, Energetic, Outstanding, Enthusiastic Schools), for improved physical activity/nutrition in schools, based on the Coordinated School Health Model.
-This

-HREOES model influences system level changes in schools to create an environment more conducive to healthy choices.
+- Increase the number of child care settings adopting nutritional guidelines Focus on prevention and early intervention, including increasing the number of child care settings adopting nutritional guidelines and expansion of the Welborn Baptist Foundation HEROES program, (Healthy, Energetic, Outstanding, Enthusiastic Schools), for improved physical activity/nutrition in schools, based on the Coordinated School Health Model.
+This HREOES model influences system level changes in schools to create an environment more conducive to healthy choices.
 Students participate in increased physical activity and receive more nutritious foods in schools with high levels of fidelity to the model.
 As of December, 2012, there are 34 schools in the region participating in HEROES, the majority in Vanderburgh County.
-Warrick County continues to decline our invitation to become a HEROS school district.
-Evaluation demonstrates increases in physical activity, improved nutrition and increases in normal weight status of participating students.
+Warrick County continues to decline our invitation to become a HEROES school district.
+Evaluation demonstrates increases in physical activity, improved nutrition and increases in normal weight status of participating students. - 2.
+Implement food/nutritional change at hospital locations focus on menus and vending machine options

-- 2. Implement food/nutritional change at hospital locations focus on menus and vending machine options Improve availability of education and weight related service provision in the community.
+Improve availability of education and weight related service provision in the community.
 Implement community programs consistent with a model of prevention and early intervention along with options for treatment of obesity to community residents.
-Programs such as the YMCA Diabetes Prevention Program, area Worksite Wellness programs, healthy menu options/healthy vending options at workplaces, schools and public use location, and USI Health Clinics that serve primarily populations with risk factors for obesity are all crucial to creating an infrastructure that supports healthy weight. - 3.
+Programs that serve Warrick County, such as the YMCA Diabetes Prevention Program, area Worksite Wellness programs, healthy menu options/healthy vending options at workplaces, schools and public use location, and health care providers that serve primarily populations with risk factors for obesity are all crucial to creating an infrastructure that supports healthy weight.

 Research community wide initiatives that have been undertaken by other metropolitan areas (e.g. Nashville, Omaha, Louisville).
-Find a model that could potentially be adapted to Evansville.
-The model currently implemented in Evansville and surrounding areas by the Welborn Baptist Foundation program arm, (Upgrade, move.ment and HEROES,) is developed on research and evidence based best practices.
+Find a model that could potentially be adapted to Warrick County.

+The model currently implemented in Evansville and surrounding areas, including Warrick County, by the Welborn Baptist Foundation program arm, (Upgrade, move.ment and HEROES,) is developed on research and evidence based best practices.
 Research from metropolitan areas is incorporated into the design of the current Welborn model.
 This model includes strategies such as targeting child care settings nutritional guidelines, implementing food/nutritional changes at area hospital locations and influencing system level changes in schools and worksites, among many others.
-This model has received 2 mil in funding through the CDC, Communities Putting Prevention to Work and most recently has received 3.5 mil Community Transformation Grant.
-The Welborn Baptist Foundation is committed to supporting this model for the long-term regardless of external funding. - 4.
-Build legislative connections that enable advocacy at the state and local levels.
+This model has received 2 mil in funding through the CDC, Communities Putting Prevention to Work, and most recently has received a 3.5 mil Community Transformation Grant which will include even more targeted work in Warrick County.
+The Welborn Baptist Foundation is committed to supporting this model for the longterm regardless of external funding.

+4. Build legislative connections that enable advocacy at the state and local levels.